-Deer ticks, or blacklegged ticks, are very small, blood sucking insects.
+Deer ticks, or blacklegged ticks, are blood-sucking insects that are about the size of a sesame seed and have eight black legs.
 They prefer to feed on larger animals, such as deer, but they will also bite humans.

 Deer ticks can spread the bacteria that cause Lyme disease, though they may also carry other bacteria.
 They are small and can be difficult to spot, as they tend to favor hidden areas of the body, such as the armpit or groin.